pablodonalisio/api-disney/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Disney API where you can storage Disney characters and films to a database.
+Also you can see which character participate on which in film, add films genres and more.

-* Ruby version
+# Ruby version

-* System dependencies
+`ruby '2.7.3'`

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...